Six Steps to Guarantee a Successful Disaster Relief Fund

 1. Set up a relief fund for the community

-Others in your community will likely set up fundraisers that complement yours.
-Connect with others raising funds to make your combined efforts as effective as possible – including those efforts described in the steps below.
+- Others in your community will likely set up fundraisers that complement yours.
+Connect with others raising funds to make your combined efforts as effective as possible.

 2. Use your social network to spread the word

-Encourage your friends and family to share your fundraiser link.
-The extra exposure can boost both traffic and donations, and increases the likelihood of your fundraiser going viral.
+- Encourage your friends and family to share your fundraiser link.
+The extra exposure can boost both traffic and donations, and increases the likelihood of your reaching potential donors.

 3. Reach out to media for extra exposure

-Find the Twitter and Facebook pages of your local news organizations, and post links to your fundraiser on their pages.
-If they approve and/or share your post, it could reach a large local audience.
-If the event is covered nationally, use the same approach with national outlets.
+- Find the Twitter and Facebook pages of your local news organizations, and post links to your fundraiser there.
+If they approve or share your post, it could reach a large local audience.

 4. Host a fundraising event